Right to counsel

-Another provision, § 30.1-28-07, says that for modification/termination of guardianship, "the court, following the same procedures to safeguard the rights of the ward as apply to a petition for appointment of a guardian, may send a visitor to the residence of the present guardian and to the place where the ward resides or is detained, to observe conditions and report in writing to the court."
-It is unclear whether the "same procedures" language applies only to the visitor's actions (which would not incorporate the appointment of counsel provisions) or to whole proceeding.
+The same right to the appointment of an attorney as a guardian ad litem also exists in cases involving an appointment of a conservator or other protective order for reasons other than minority. § 30.1-29-07(2).
+Another provision, § 30.1-28-07(3), says that for modification/termination of guardianship, “the court, following the same procedures to safeguard the rights of the ward as apply to a petition for appointment of a guardian, may send a visitor to the residence of the present guardian and to the place where the ward resides or is detained, to observe conditions and report in writing to the court.”
+It is unclear whether the “same procedures” language applies only to the visitor’s actions (which would not incorporate the appointment of counsel provisions) or to whole proceedings.

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.

 Appointment of Counsel: categorical Qualified: yes